Skip to main content

 "The real estate sector anticipates critical reforms from the Union Budget 2025-26 that can accelerate growth and further strengthen its contribution to India’s economic progress.
 The following measures would not only enhance affordability but also bring renewed momentum to the housing sector:

-· To make housing truly affordable, an interest subsidy for developers of affordable housing projects would be a welcome step.
+To make housing affordable, an interest subsidy for developers of affordable housing projects would be a welcome step.
 This will enable developers to access funding at lower costs, reducing the overall cost of projects.
-Consequently, this benefit will be passed on to end-users, making homeownership more accessible to economically weaker sections and middle-income groups.
+This benefit will be passed on to end-users, making homeownership more accessible to economically weaker sections and middle-income groups.

 The real estate sector is a cornerstone of economic growth and employment generation.
 We hope the Union Budget 2025-26 addresses these expectations and introduces reforms that empower both homebuyers and developers while contributing to the overall growth of the economy."